Mybridge/amazing-android-apps/README.md

 This is “amazing” series of open source projects.
 Also see the post published [here](https://medium.mybridge.co/38-amazing-android-open-source-apps-java-1a62b7034c40)

 This is an extremely competitive list of open source Android apps.
 It carefully picks the best Android apps written in Java that are open source.
-To give you an idea about the quality of this list, the average number of Github stars is <b>3,874.</b>
+To give you an idea about the quality of this list, <b>the average number of Github stars is 3,874.</b>

 The apps are broken down into 13 groups: Social Networking, News, Photos & Videos, Productivity, Music, Game, Messaging, Media, Finance, Architecture, Utilities, Reference, Weather.